-On timeliness:

-• We have continued to bring down average determination times, despite year-on-year increases in demand.
+On timeliness: We have continued to bring down average determination times, despite year-on-year increases in demand and an increasingly unstable external operating environment.

-On costs:

-• We have also delivered efficiency savings by reducing overheads, enhancements to internal processes, use of digital solutions and a targeted approach to delivering value for money.
+On costs: We have also delivered efficiency savings by reducing overheads, enhancements to internal processes, use of digital solutions and a targeted approach to delivering value for money.